Characters: Woody Woodchuck, Jumping Spider, Winifred Wolf Spider, Crab Spider, Olivia Orb-weaver

 Woodchuck Huh?
 Who’s there?
 Why, it’s a yellow spider on a yellow flower!
 Boy, you’re hard to see.

 Crab Spider Sure!
 It’s an adaptation – to help me catch insects that come here to eat.
-I’m yellow now, but on a pink flower and I’ll turn pink.
+I’m yellow now, but put me on a on a daisy and I’ll turn white.

 Woodchuck A color-changing spider?
 Makes me green with envy.
 Your eyes are tiny compared to some other spiders.